 Sr. No. Title Description I. Name of the scheme Mirae Asset Banking and PSU Fund II.
 Category of the Scheme Banking and PSU Fund III.
-Scheme type An open ended debt scheme predominantly investing in debt instruments of banks, Public Sector Undertakings, Public Financial Institutions and Municipal Bonds.
-A relatively high interest rate risk and moderate credit risk.
+Scheme type An open-ended debt scheme predominantly investing in debt instruments of banks, Publi Sector Undertakings, Public Financial Institutions and Municipal Bonds.
+A relatively hig interest rate risk and moderate credit risk.
 IV.
 Scheme code MIRA/O/D/BPF/20/03/0018 V. Investment objective The investment objective of the scheme is to generate income / capital appreciation through predominantly investing in debt and money market instruments issued by Banks, Public Sector Undertakings (PSUs) and Public Financial Institutions (PFIs) and Municipal Bonds.
-The Scheme does not guarantee or assure any returns.
+The Scheme does not guarantee any returns.
+There is no assurance that the investment objective of the Scheme will be achieved.
 VI.
-Liquidity details The Scheme will offer units for purchases/switch-ins and redemptions/switch-outs at NAV based prices on all business days on an ongoing basis.
-Repurchase of Units will be at the NAV prevailing on the date the units are tendered for repurchase.
 As per SEBI Regulations, the Mutual Fund shall dispatch redemption proceeds within 3 Business Days of receiving a valid redemption request.
 A penal interest of 15% per annum or such other rate as may be prescribed by SEBI from time to time, will be paid in case the redemption proceeds are not made within 3 Business Days from the date of receipt of a valid redemption request.
-Further, AMFI vide circular dated January 17, 2023 has provided list of exceptional instances wherein additional time has been allowed for payment of redemption proceeds VII.
-Benchmark CRISIL Banking and PSU Debt A-II Index (Total Return Detionals for adoption of handsmorts · Rationale for adoption of benchmark: The above benchmark is in accordance with clause 1.9 of SEBI Master Circular dated May 19, 2023 on 'Guiding Principles for bringing uniformity in Benchmarks of Mutual Fund Schemes' and the list published by AMFI in this regard on Tier 1 benchmark for debt schemes.
-VIII.
-NAV disclosure The AMC shall update the NAVs on the website of the Mutual Fund https://www.miraeassetmf.co.in/ and on the website of Association of Mutual Funds in India - AMFI (www.amfiindia.com) by 11.00 p.m. on every Business Day.
-In case NAV of Corporate Debt Market Development Fund ('CDMDF') units is not available by 9:30 p.m of same Business Day, NAV declaration timing for the Scheme shall be 10 a.m. on next business day instead of 11 p.m. on same Business Day.
-Further Details in Section II.
-IX.
-Applicable timelines Timeline for Dispatch of redemption proceeds: 3 working days from the date of redemption Dispatch of IDCW (if applicable) etc.: within 7 working days from the record date
+Further, AMFI vide circular dated January 17, 2023 has provided list of exceptional instances wherein additional time has been allowed for payment of redemption proceeds.
+Further, clause 14.1.3 of SEBI Master Circular for Mutual Funds dated June 27, 2024 has provided list of exceptional instances wherein additional time has been allowed for payment of redemption or repurchase proceeds.
+VII.
+Benchmark (Total Return Index) AMFI Tier 1 -The benchmark of Scheme is CRISIL Banking and PSU Debt A-II Index The same is in line with AMFI prescribed guidelines.
+Hence, the performance will be compared with this Index.
+Rationale for adoption of benchmark: The Trustees have adopted CRISIL Banking and PSU Debt A-II Index as the benchmark index.
+It has been selected as the benchmark as it is the most appropriate index among the options.
+The composition of the aforesaid benchmark is such that, it is most suited for comparing the performance of the scheme.
+The above benchmark is in accordance with clause 1.9 of SEBI Master Circular dated June 27, 2024 on 'Guiding Principles for bringing uniformity in Benchmarks of Mutual Fund Schemes'.
+The above benchmark is in accordance with clause 1.9 of SEBI Master Circular dated June 27, 2024 and has been selected from amongst those notified by AMFI as the first-tier benchmark to be adopted by mutual funds and which are reflective of the category of the scheme.